bards/Epic.NET/_posts/2012-12-05-exceptions-are-the-norm.markdown

 Reliability: a feature like other
 ---------------------------------
 A reliable application doesn't fail, by design.
-It handle properly all exceptional conditions that can occurs.
+It handle properly all exceptional conditions that can occur.
-In this months I carefully designed a lot of exceptions that enforce business rules of the domain model I wrote.
+In these months I have carefully designed a lot of expressive exceptions that enforce business rules of the domain model I wrote.
 Without checked exceptions, I had to manually keep track of each exception thrown and each exception forwarded by each method.
 It was a pain.